OoStellarnightoO/OSEP_Notes/00 - OSEP Checklist/README.md

 ### MSDoc Phishing
+- Assuming you know that you need to set up the DocumentOpen and AutoOpen functions
 - if .doc related, start off with a simple ping payload to check connectivity and command execution
 ```vba
 Sub MyMacro()